Phone-GWP-group

 Correx® allows for the manufacture of returnable transit packaging.

 Arguably, its main benefit, however, is the size flexibility it offers.
-Whilst moulded containers are only available in a limited range of sizes, Correx® tote boxes or returnable packs can be manufactured to the exact size you require.
+Whilst moulded containers are only available in a limited range of sizes, Correx® tote boxes or returnable packs can be manufactured to the exact size that you require.

 Warehouse management